Hey there, how can we help?

 Multiple Face selection

 Selection using the Multiple face command must be confirmed by pressing the “Finish” command.
-Selection works only for objects checked in the analyses settings (Surface Analysis Options) filter section.
+Selection works only for objects checked in the filter section of the analysis settings (Surface Analysis Options).

 1. Select multiple objects with rectangles by filter options.